tadasdanielius/P5-Vehicle-Detection-And-Tracking/README.md

 ### Colour histogram features

 The other source of features I used is histograms of pixel intensity (color histograms) as features.
 I used all three channels to generate histogram and vectorize everything.
-With some experimentation I found that converting to **UCrCb** works best with least false positives. **LAB** and **LUV** colour spaces also did a great job, however it gave more false positive.
+With some experimentation I found that converting to **YCrCb** works best with least false positives. **LAB** and **LUV** colour spaces also did a great job, however it gave more false positive.
 I also tried **HSV**, **YUV** and **HLS** but those spaces gave too much false positives

 Here is an example of different colour spaces
 ![Color Spaces](https://github.com/tadasdanielius/P5-Vehicle-Detection-And-Tracking/blob/master/images/image4.png)